syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ### Continuous Mode:

 In Continuous mode, the data is loaded in grid when the scrollbar reaches the end.
-You can enable the continuous mode by setting the [`virtualScrollMode`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-virtualscrollmode "virtualScrollMode") property as `continuous`.
+You can enable the continuous mode by setting the `VirtualScrollMode`  property as `Continuous`.

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)